composer/composer/doc/03-cli.md

 ## outdated

-The `outdated` command shows a list of installed packages including their current and latest versions.
-This is basically an alias for `composer show -l`.
+The `outdated` command shows a list of installed packages that have updates available, including their current and latest versions.
+This is basically an alias for `composer show -lo`.

 The color coding is as such: